 A contract must be signed by parents for all children enrolled in Day Care (paper forms) and School Age programs (online forms).
 By signing a contract, the child's place will be reserved from the day he/she begins service until permanently withdrawn.
-Parents are expected to pay for care whether or not the child attends the program (certain cancellation policies are made in Play and Learn and Kids Corner).
+Parents are expected to pay for care whether or not the child attends the program, including but not limited to absences due to illness or vacation (certain cancellation policies are made in Play and Learn and Kids Corner).